BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_2_Knowing_Your_Bitcoin_Setup.md

 Examples:
 > bitcoin-cli getmininginfo
-> curl --user myusername --data-binary '{"jsonrpc": "1.0", "id": "curltest", "method": "getmininginfo", "params": []}' -H 'content-type: text/plain;' http://127.0.0.1:8332/
+> ❯ curl --data-binary '{"jsonrpc": "1.0", "id": "curltest", "method": "getmininginfo", "params": []}' -H 'content-type: text/plain;' http://rpcuser:rpcpassword@127.0.0.1:PORT/ | jq .
 ```
 > :book: ***What is RPC?*** `bitcoin-cli` is just a handy interface that lets you send commands to the `bitcoind`.
 More specifically, it's an interface that lets you send RPC (or Remote Procedure Protocol) commands to the `bitcoind`.
 Often, the `bitcoin-cli` command and the RPC command have identical names and interfaces, but some `bitcoin-cli` commands instead provide shortcuts for more complex RPC requests.
 Generally, the `bitcoin-cli` interface is much cleaner and simpler than trying to send RPC commands by hand, using `curl` or some other method.
 However, it also has limitations as to what you can ultimately do.
+RPC user and password can be kept in the bitcoin.conf, RPC passwords should be long and strong as they can be attacked!
+In the example above the testnet (or mainnet) is accesed by putting in the corresponding port that bitcoin core is using to expose the node to that network.

 ## Optional: Know Your Bitcoin Info